tkzic/maxradio/README.txt

 - If you hear crackling that isn't radio noise, or periodic buzzing (comb filtering) especially in FM mode, increase the signal vector size in Options : DSP Status (Audio Status in Max6).
 Try values of 512, 1024, or 2048 until the problem goes away or gets less annoying.
 I use 512 on a MacBook Pro.
+Note: You can also change audio settings by double-clicking the green audioSettings object (lower right corner)

 - Sometimes the left/right arrow keys (to change frequency) don't work.
 This happens when you click on an object, like a gain slider, that takes control of the arrow keys for its own personal use.
 Workaround: click anywhere in the whitespace of the patch.
 Then try the arrow keys again.
 We're working on an alternative…

-- Collective and standalone versions are no longer being distributed, but you can make your own collectives using the supplied scripts: maxsdr5c_collective_script.txt (Mac OS) and maxsdr_collective_script_win.txt (Windows).
+- Collective and standalone versions are temporarily unavailable, but you can make your own collectives using the supplied scripts: maxsdr5c_collective_script.txt (Mac OS) and maxsdr_collective_script_win.txt (Windows).
 Copy the file: presets.json to the folder where you're running the collective.

--The standalone Mac OS app version was not finding audio devices properly so is not currently available.
+Hopefully the collectives will return soon!

 - Missing soft66lc2 libraries: (see below for solution).
 --------------------------------------------------------------------